 If you are unclear on what the payment method is, then you need to contact the HR department or the leadership team as this is a violation of your employee rights.

 They’re “holding my first paycheck”

 If you feel as though you are being told that the employer is holding your first paycheck, you need to be sure you promptly and professionally ask them for clarification.
 Employers cannot “hold” your paycheck for any reason.
-Though there is information available online that indicates that employers hold first paychecks because they are in need of “float capital” or some other borrowing method, this is not true and it is illegal.
-Those would be very rare circumstances where an employer held your paycheck in lieu of the business receiving a reward for doing so.
-If you feel this is the case, you need to clarify with your employer and mention that withholding paychecks is against the law.
+Though there is information available online that indicates that employers hold first paychecks because they need “float capital” or some other borrowing method, this is not true, and it is illegal.
+Those would be scarce circumstances where an employer held your paycheck instead of the business receiving a reward for doing so.
+If you feel this is the case, you need to clarify with your employer and mention that withholding paychecks are against the law.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..